Jie of Xia: Natural disasters

 As Jie's reign went on, the histories record unusual and increasingly dire natural phenomena.
 These began in the 10th year of Jie's reign, when five stars were seen in the sky in alignment and a meteor shower occurred, followed by an earthquake.

 In the 29th year of Jie's reign he tried to dig a water-tunnel through the Qu mountain, but the next year the mountain collapsed with a landslide.
 There was also a disaster at Linsui (聆隧) in the winter.

 Records from the later Qin dynasty say that during the last year of Jie's reign, ice formed during the summer mornings and frost occurred through July.
 Heavy rainfall toppled buildings, hot and cold weather arrived in disorder, and crops failed.
 Some scientists correlate this event with a volcanic winter, possibly due to the Minoan eruption of Thera at around 1600 BC.

 Battle of Mingtiao

 In the 32nd year of Jie's reign, Tang of Shang dispatched troops from Er (陑) to simultaneously attack Xia and Kunwu.
 Kunwu was quickly defeated.
 By this time, the Xia were getting weaker near the Yellow River while the Shang were becoming stronger.

 Jie's forces fought with the Shang forces at Mingtiao in a heavy thunder storm and were defeated.

 Jie himself escaped and fled to Sanzong.
 The Shang forces, under their general Wuzi (戊子), pursued Jie to Cheng (郕), captured him at Jiaomen and deposed him, bringing the Xia dynasty to an end.
-Eventually, Jie was released in Nanchao.
-Jie eventually died of illness.
-Tang of Shang succeeded him as king, and inaugurated the Shang dynasty.
+Eventually, Jie was released in Nanchao (南巢), and Tang of Shang succeeded him as king, and inaugurating the Shang dynasty.
+Jie eventually died of illness, during a drought in Tingshan (亭山), 12 years later.